 The IRBC have added Booted Eagle to Category D1 of the Irish list - unlike the BOURC, we have separate sub-categories in Category D.

-After the initial circulation, the IRBC received documentation of what is believed to have been an even earlier sighting of the same bird in Co.
-Wexford on 7 February 1999.
+After the initial circulation, the IRBC received documentation of what is believed to have been an even earlier sighting of the same bird in Wexford on 7th February 1999.
 If accepted, the case for the bird having been an early spring migrant would be further weakened.

 The IRBC is very grateful to Dick Forsman for the helpful information that he provided on Booted Eagle during the course of our review.